 - 50 Free Genealogy Sites to Search Today

-4. Verify Facts About Your Ancestors and Expand On Them
+4 & 5.
+Verify Facts About Your Ancestors and Grow Your Tree

 After you have started entering information into your tree, spend some time collecting supporting documentation for the data before expanding on what you know.
 As mentioned, every fact in your tree should have a reliable source.
 Do not build a tree without proper records to back up every fact – it’s the only way to ensure accuracy.
 After all, you want to be sure that every ancestor you add to your tree in actually related to you.

 You can find new record sources on many genealogy research sites online.
 We offer many articles on locating no-cost sites where you can search for your ancestors and find good sources.
 You may want to review some of these resources before beginning your searches.